ProjectOpenSea/SIPs/SIPS/sip-7.md

 The error `message` field MAY contain additional context or data.

+It is RECOMMENDED to add a rate limit to the API endpoint so fulfillers cannot simply continue to request many signatures for orders they do not intend to fulfill.
 If the rate limit for the API endpoint is exceeded, it MUST return with HTTP Error 429.

+The `apiEndpoint` MUST have a way of emitting an event that there is no longer intent to sign for an order.
+This is to help external integrators keep their order books up-to-date by invalidating orders that are no longer fulfillable.
+This is RECOMMENDED to be emitted only after the last vended signature for the order has expired, to avoid the order still being fulfilled.

 ## Rationale